igwed93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group chnages the owner to vincent and the group owner to staff 101-symbolic_link_permissions changes the owner and group for '_hello' to vincent and staff respectively 102-if_only chnages the owner of hello to betty only if it is owned by the user guillaume
+100-change_owner_and_group chnages the owner to vincent and the group owner to staff 101-symbolic_link_permissions changes the owner and group for '_hello' to vincent and staff respectively 102-if_only chnages the owner of hello to betty only if it is owned by the user guillaume 103-Star_Wars plays the Star Wars IV episode in the terminal